simonsmith/simonsmith.io/src/markdown/improving-terminal-experience/index.md

 ---

-In modern web development it's almost a requirement to use a terminal and be familiar with the CLI to some degree.
-With tools such as npm, webpack and Babel all running from the command line you'd be hard pushed to find a project that doesn't require knowledge of it.
+In modern web development it's almost a requirement to use a terminal and be familiar with the Command Line Interface (CLI) to some degree.
+With tools such as npm, webpack and Babel all running from the command line you'd be hard pushed to find a project that doesn't require some knowledge of it.

-That being said I've worked in a lot of different places over the years and it surprises me how often people are happy to work with a very basic terminal setup.
-Perhaps a more useful prompt will be installed, or some Git shortcuts but there is a _whole_ lot more that can be utilised to provide a more streamlined experience.
+However the CLI has a lot more to offer than the ability to run simple npm scripts.
+With some customisations it can be an extremely efficient tool and allow you to work more effectively than any Graphical User Interface (GUI) alternatives.

-In this post I'll be looking at how you can up your terminal game.
+In this post I'll be looking at a few ways to up your terminal game.

 ## Choosing a terminal emulator